vasangit/Algorithm-Analyser/README.md

 # Algorithm Analyzer

 Welcome to the Algorithm Analyzer GitHub repository!
-This powerful application is designed to effortlessly analyze and deploy machine learning models with the perfect blend of AutoML, PyCaret, Flask, FastAPI, MongoDB for user credentials, and Angular for an intuitive frontend.
+This powerful application is designed to effortlessly analyze and deploy machine learning models with the perfect blend of AutoML, PyCaret, Flask, FastAPI, MongoDB for user credentials, and React for an intuitive frontend.

 ## Table of Contents
 - [Introduction](#introduction)